masoudomidvar/payment-commission-calculator/README.md

 ## Config

 - `config/payment.php`
 This file contains all the configurations used in the application.
-Please keep in mind that if you decided to change any of the defined values, do not forget to run below command:
-	php artisan config:cache
+Please keep in mind that if you decided to change any of the defined values, do not forget to run following command: php artisan config:cache

 ## Code overview